Peugeot E-Boxer new van review

 Market and model

-Prices, as you'd expect, are much the same as those being charged for the Vauxhall Movano Electric and Citroen e-Relay models that share this Peugeot's engineering.
-That means that without VAT and after deduction of the government's £5,000 Plug-in Van Grant, you're looking at starting figures beginning at just under £58,000 on the road for the L3H2 version.
-Add about £900 more for the lengthier L4H2 variant.
-There's only one 75kWh battery option - and only one trim level ('Professional Premium+') too.
-To give you some price perspective, an equivalent 335 L3H2 140hp BlueHDi diesel version of this Boxer costs from just under £39,000 on the road.
+Prices, as you'd expect, are much the same as those being charged for the Vauxhall Movano Electric, Citroen e-Relay, Fiat E-Ducato and Toyota Proace Max Electric models that share this Peugeot's engineering.
+That means that without VAT and after deduction of the government's £5,000 Plug-in Van Grant, you're looking at starting figures beginning at just under £45,000 on the road for the L3H2 version (about £10,000 more than the equivalent manual diesel version).
+Add about £1,600 more for the lengthier L4H2 variant.
+There's only one 110kWh battery option - and only one trim level ('Professional') too.

 + More